astronomer/airflow-guides/guides/kubepod-operator.md

         # arguments pertaining to the image and commands executed
         image='< image location >', # the Docker Image to launch

-        # arguments pertaining to where the pod is launched
+        # arguments pertaining to where the Pod is launched
-        in_cluster=True, # launch the pod on the same cluster as Airflow is running on namespace=namespace, # launch the pod in the same namespace as Airflow is running in
+        in_cluster=True, # launch the Pod on the same cluster as Airflow is running on namespace=namespace, # launch the Pod in the same namespace as Airflow is running in

-        # pod configuration
+        # Pod configuration
-        name='my_pod', # naming the pod
+        name='my_pod', # naming the Pod
-        get_logs=True, # log stdout of the container as task logs log_events_on_failure=True, #log events in case of pod failure env_vars={"DATA_POINT": "{{ ti.xcom_pull(task_ids='extract_data', key='return_value') }}"},
+        get_logs=True, # log stdout of the container as task logs log_events_on_failure=True, #log events in case of Pod failure env_vars={"DATA_POINT": "{{ ti.xcom_pull(task_ids='extract_data', key='return_value') }}"},
         do_xcom_push=True #push the contents from xcom.json to xcoms )